incubyte/incubyte.github.io/content/blog/angular-provider.md

 That was just a basic example of dependency injection.

 Now let's get back to Angular Provider.
-# How to use Angular Providers?
-We register the services participating in the dependency injections in the Providers metadata.
-There are two ways by which we can do it.

-1. Register directly in the Providers array of `@NgModule` or `@Component` or in `@Directive`.
-2. Use the providedIn of the `@Injectable` decorator.

-For this particular blog we will go with the first option.

 # Configuring the Angular Provider